MTG/essentia/doc/sphinxdoc/composite_api.rst

-Each step will depend upon the complete execution of the previous one, so if you have a small network that branches inside your composite, it will be better to run it using ChainFrom(root) rather than !SingleShot(algo) on all algorithms, as this will keep any possible parallelization of the branches.
+Each step will depend upon the complete execution of the previous one, so if you have a small network that branches inside your composite, it will be better to run it using ChainFrom(root) rather than SingleShot(algo) on all algorithms, as this will keep any possible parallelization of the branches.

 Example
 -------

-Here is the schema of a simplified TonalExtractor (KeyExtractor, really).
+Here is the schema of a simplified KeyExtractor in the context of a larger network of algorithms, specified by a user.

 .. image:: _static/essentia_tonal_extractor_modes_halfsize.png

-You can see that although the user just connected the MonoLoader to the TonalExtractor, and the TonalExtractor to the pool, the underlying network is a bit more complex.
+You can see that although the user just connected the MonoLoader to the KeyExtractor, and the KeyExtractor to the pool, the underlying network is a bit more complex.

 Other things we can note:

 * you can nest any number of times a composite into another one.
 This should be obvious due to the fact that a composite algorithm is itself an algorithm, so they can be used everywhere a "normal" algorithm can.
-For instance, here we have the Key algorithm (composite) used inside the TonalExtractor composite.
+For instance, here we have the Key algorithm (composite) used inside the KeyExtractor composite.

 * composite algorithms need to have ``Sinks`` and ``Sources`` of their own, but in fact they just act as relay to/from the source/sink of one of their inner algorithms.